Good Customer Service is Our First Priority

 - Update your Downsate Dept Webpage to this USPS Official Mailing address format!

-- Update your Downstate Outlook eMail signature (DMC Outlook 'file', 'options, 'mail', 'stationery and fonts', 'eMail signature')
+- Update your Downstate Outlook eMail signature (Downstate Outlook 'file', 'options, 'mail', 'stationery and fonts', 'eMail signature')

 to this USPS Official Mailing address format.